jbhoosreddy/spellcorrect/README.md

 spellcorrect
 ============

-A program to correct non-word spelling error in sentences using ngram MAP Language Models, Noisy Channel Model, Error Confusion Matrix and Damerau-Levenshtein Edit Distance.
+A package to correct non-word spelling error in sentences using ngram MAP Language Models, Noisy Channel Model, Error Confusion Matrix and Damerau-Levenshtein Edit Distance.

+I have encoded the datasets in a computer readable-form.
+Feel free to utilize the dataset and the ngram helper library (included) to improve this library or make your own.
+Or you can play with the hyper-parameters to improve your results.
+You can ping me on #IRC and Twitter at @jbhoosreddy if you have any questions.

     class SpellCorrect
      |  A program to correct non-word spelling error in sentences using ngram MAP Language Models, Noisy Channel Model, Error Confusion Matrix and Damerau-Levenshtein Edit Distance.